CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ## Player

-> Repeat this section for each module that is included in either the client or server.

 ### Functional decomposition

 The player is composed of the following modules (other than main)

-`player_join` - joins a player into a game `player_leave - leaves a player from a game `player_move` - moves a player into a spot on grid `handleMessage` - handles a message from the server and updates the player data structure variables accordingly (will call the above methods)
+`player_join` - joins a player into a game `player_leave` - leaves a player from a game `player_move` - moves a player into a spot on grid `handleMessage` - handles a message from the server and updates the player data structure variables accordingly (will call the above methods)

 ### Pseudo code for logic/algorithmic flow

-> For any non-trivial function, add a level-4 #### header and provide tab-indented pseudocode.
-> This pseudocode should be independent of the programming language.
+The player module will just include simple functions.

 ### Major data structures